 - We share your name and email address with the University Center for Information Technology (USIT) to create a UiO/CAS user for use on desktop computers and printer services.

-- We share all the information you register when filling out the expense reimbursement form with Norsk Regnskaps-Reform AS (NRR) through their online invoice management system, PaperLess.
-As our accountant, they will make all the necessary arrangements for payments.
+- We share all the information you register when filling out the expense reimbursement form with our external accountant.
+They will make all the necessary arrangements for payments.

 - We share you name with the Norwegian Academy of Science and Letters (DNVA) to arrange for your own key for the elevator.

 How long we store your information

 Information about you user will be stored as long as you have a user account for MyPage.
 How long your account is active depends on you affiliation with CAS.

 - User accounts of applicants will be deleted after the application process is completed.

 - User accounts of referees will be deleted as soon as the deadline for applications and appeals has passed.

 - User accounts of project leaders and invited fellows will be taken off the website after the CAS project’s completion.
 Your affiliation with the CAS project will still be visible on our website as part of our historical archive, but personal information or details about your stay in Oslo will not be publicly available.
 Your account will be deleted after the upcoming revision, about six month after the CAS project’s completion.

 - User accounts of CAS employees will be deleted when their employment has ended.